PrototypeInteractive/node-serve/README.md

-# serve
+# static-serve

 A simple development server for static html.

-`node-serve` serves your static html files from the root you specify with gzip compression and optional http authentication.
+`static-serve` serves your static html files from the root you specify with gzip compression and optional http authentication.

 ## Installation

-    $ npm install node-serve -g
+    $ npm install static-serve -g

 ## Usage

-    $ serve /path/to/html
+    $ static-serve /path/to/html

 ### Browse